 The second: Aiming for balance and harmony with nature.

 We are working towards creating as little waste as possible.
 Water, food, energy (especially gas); we are reusing and recycling as much as we can.
-Here are some of examples: We don’t use any chemicals for our laundry, so we harvest the water to water our plants :)
+Here are some of examples: We don’t use any chemicals for our laundry, so we harvest the water to water our plants :) We have solar panels.
+Our kitchen runs on electricity.
+We use reusable nappies for our little guy.

 We are still learning and developing our ideas.
 If you see other solutions during your stay, we are happy to hear them.